AngelaCox/UX-Portfolio/_posts/2016-03-09-document-audit-tools-user-surveys.markdown

 ---
 layout: post
 title:  "Document audit tools: user surveys"
-date:   2016-03-05 20:36:58
+date:   2016-05-05 20:36:58
 tags:
   - tools
   - user surveys
   - user experience
+  - content strategy
 ---

+Firstly, a big shout out to Katie Osborne, UX design lead at MYOB for resources and tips!

-One of the better user experience tools in the technical writer arsenal is the user survey.
-I say that with my hand on my heart, even though most users actually hate them.
-I know I do!
-Generally speaking though, you can learn some valuable, user-specific data points that don't come from analytics.
+One of the better tools in the tech writer arsenal; the user survey.
+Generally speaking, you can learn some valuable, user-specific data points that you can't get from analytics or NPS data.

 It's the difference between qualitative and quantitative data: quantitative data is facts, figures and metrics.
 Qualitative data is more prescriptive, more rich but ultimately, harder to prove or use in a technical fashion.
 A user survey is rich, single user information- if this were a scientific experiment, it would be an individual case study rather than a double-blind experiment.
-However the value from a user survey comes from having multiple data points to prove your points... in other words, multiple respondents.
-I'm not going to get into NPS (net promoter score) here because this is big enough as is.
-As such, I'll keep as much theory out as possible and try to stick to practical steps!
+Despite being such rich information, the value from a user survey comes from having multiple data points to prove your hypothesis... in other words, multiple respondents.
+A well designed survey can aid your quest for more funding or a new documentation solution better than all the pleading in the world.

+I'm not going to get into NPS (net promoter score) here because you can write five blog posts and still not cover all
+of the NPS theories out there.
+I'll try and to stick to practical, user-survey-related steps.

-Side note: If you're planning a survey, it's in your best interest to get management approval *at least* in principle before you begin, unless you are doing a proof of concept.
-Its a lot of work to put together only to be told
+**Side note:** If you're planning a survey, it's in your best interest to get management approval *at least* in principle before you begin, unless you are doing a proof of concept.
+Its a lot of work to put together only to hear
-"you should have mentioned this earlier, Jasmyn in marketing just got HER customer survey approved last week and we can't do two".
+"Jasmyn in marketing just got HER customer survey approved last week and we aren't doing two".

 ## Step one: create a survey brief
 Every good measure needs parameters and as such, the hardest thing in qualitative research is working out where to stop.
-This is just as true for science, as it is for good UX!
+This is just as true for science research, as it is for good UX!
 So firstly, establish who your audience is for the survey.
-Which particular group of customers (or all of them?!) and why.
+Which particular group of customers are you targeting and why.

 Now BEFORE you move on; go and check that this information doesn't already exist, nestled in some other department.
-Don't waste your precious time and your workplaces precious money getting answers you already have!
+Don't waste your precious time with questions you have the answers to.

 Create an objective.
 This could be a hypothesis, a particular issue you want to solve, or a specific data set you want to acquire.
 Work out how many responses you want or need.
 This is important, as you need to know how many responses will "prove" your answers, or even just how many of your customers are reading your emails.